GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 ## The pyramid of success

-My philosophy is that success is the result of first achieving Reliability, then Scalable Performance, and finally Extensibility.
+My philosophy is that success is the result of first achieving reliability, then scalable performance, and finally extensibility.

 {% Img
 src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/9etubUUi0q6g05dqPurk.jpg",